Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

 In Greek mythology, Paeon was the physician to the gods who angered his teacher Asclepius after he extracted a milky liquid from the root of a peony that cured Pluto.
 Asclepius was the god of medicine and healing.
 He threatened to kill Paeon out of jealousy because he was outsmarting his teacher.
 Zeus saved him by turning him into a beautiful flower, the peony.

 Another myth links the name Peony back to a nymph named Paeonia whose beauty attracted the attention of Apollo.
 Out of spite, Aphrodite turned her into a peony.
 This legend is likely what led to the flower’s meaning of poor luck in the Victorian age.

-Peonies have been reported to have dated back to 1000BC in the gardens of China and by the eighth century, they had reached Japan who are major producers of the Peony.
-In the Eastern world, Peonies were mainly used for their medicinal properties.
-The Peony (root and seed) were frequently used to treat headache and asthma and to relieve pain associated with childbirth.
-More recently Peonies are used for their ornamental qualities.
-It wasn’t until 1789 that the first tree peony came to Europe.
+Peonies have been reported to have dated back to 1000BC in the gardens of China and by the eighth century, they had reached Japan who are major producers of the peony.
+In the Eastern world, peonies were mainly used for their medicinal properties.
+The peony's roots and seeds were frequently used to treat headache and asthma and to relieve pain associated with childbirth.

 The majority of peony plants in gardens today are hybrids of original true varieties.